Doctors and Nurses: Partners in Public Health

 Outbreak investigation is a crucial part of a PHO's role onboard.
 When public health prevention measures fail, communicable disease outbreaks can occur.
 Potential outbreaks will, likely, first come to your attention through the medical diagnosis of an infectious disease or an elevated number of cases of a particular illness.
 There are several components to an outbreak investigation with the primary step in the process always being the detection of a possible outbreak.

 On a cruise ship, infectious disease cases are generally discovered through public health surveillance conducted principally by onboard medical staff.
-Through routine case management and documentation, doctors, nurses, Infection Control Officers, and PHOs, can instantly recognize when increased numbers of a particular illness materialize within a given time frame, usually characterized by the length of the voyage.
+Through routine case management and documentation, doctors, nurses, Infection Control Officers, and PHOs can instantly recognize when increased numbers of a particular illness materialize within a given time frame, usually characterized by the length of the voyage.
 These groups of cases are known as a cluster.
 If an investigation uncovers a link between infected individuals to explain why they caught the same illness—and the numbers of persons infected reach or exceed designated threshold levels and criteria for a particular disease—the definition of an outbreak is met.

 Examining the descriptive epidemiologic features of the cases by describing a disease in terms of the person (who), the place (where), and time (when), provides support in generating hypotheses.
 Reviewing trends in symptom onset may indicate the period of exposure which can lead to insights into what caused the outbreak.
 Collecting patient data is a critical element to any outbreak investigation.

-During large-scale outbreaks the overriding need for doctors and nurses to provide sufficient patient care takes precedence, but the continued importance of consistent and accurate public health surveillance must be appreciated.
+During large-scale outbreaks, the overriding need for doctors and nurses to provide sufficient patient care takes precedence, but the continued importance of consistent and accurate public health surveillance must be appreciated.
 The onboard medical department should be given additional administrative support during larger outbreaks where necessary, to ensure data surveillance is appropriately maintained, especially as it becomes even more crucial when the doctor’s clinical diagnosis is unconfirmed.

 The Role of Doctors and Nurses in Public Health